What to do in Gozo: activities and must-see places

 As you know, I stayed in Xlendi.
 When I arrived, I have to admit I didn’t expect to find one of the best starting points for hiking in Gozo.
 Right by the sea, there’s a coastal path that’s easy to access.
 I followed it all the way to the Gozo cliffs.
 Even in April, it was already quite hot since there’s no shade at all (I can’t even imagine it in the middle of summer, haha).
 I could have continued on to the Sanap Cliffs, then the Sannat Cliffs, and finally to the Ta’ Ċenċ Cliffs.
 But between the Gozo cliffs and the Sanap Cliffs, the path isn’t very secure—definitely not ideal if you’re afraid of heights.

 No worries though, I decided to split it into two hikes.
 The next day, I started from Ta’ Ċenċ (the other end) and walked up to the Sanap Cliffs.
-It was absolutely stunning!
+The scenery was beautiful.
 Even though you’re following the coastline the whole time, new cliffs keep appearing, which makes it really motivating.
 For the more adventurous (and if you’re not afraid of heights), you can do the full hike in one go, from Xlendi all the way to the Ta’ Ċenċ Cliffs.
-Doing it round trip can take about 3.5 hours at a good pace.
+A round trip can take around 3.5 hours at a steady pace.
 But again—there’s no shade the entire way.

 Also from Xlendi, but heading out in the opposite direction across the bay on the other cliff, there’s a staircase you can take that offers a stunning view over the bay and Xlendi Tower.
 It’s a nice change of scenery, I think.
 It’s super short—just 25 minutes round trip to Caroline Cave.